zainafzal88/blog/_posts/2020-08-30-commenting-system-blog.md

 services.AddAWSService<Amazon.S3.IAmazonS3>();
 ```

-    Now, that we are connected, Let's read from database
+    Now, that we are connected, let's read from database

     As we don't have anything to read from the database, first, we add a a record in the database manually to test our reading functionality and I am assuming you know how to add a record in the table.
-When you have written the record

 ## Getting all Comments from AWS DynamoDB (By Post)
 In this section, we will get all the comments by Post.
 So, each post displays only comments that related to it

-After registering IAmazonDynamoDB in our applicaiton we are now in the position to insert it using Microsoft Dependency injection in our Controller.
+After registering IAmazonDynamoDB in our application we are now in the position to insert it using Microsoft Dependency injection in our Controller.

 1. Delete the two controllers, `S3ProxyController` and `ValuesController` in the controllers folder
 2. Right click on **Controllers** folder > **New C# Class**